gwu-cs-advos/advos_book/doc/c04_case_studies.md

 We're going to focus on system daemons to understand how modern systems (i.e. most Linux distributions) have evolved.
 Historically, many daemons, each doing one(-ish) thing, would provide system services in UNIX:

-- bootup is always driven by `init` (which is generally executed from memory as file systems are not yet mounted at boot time), which does a number of things including mounting the initial filesystems, and `wait`ing for zombie processes without parents whom should wait for them, and starting other daemons/services *sequentially* via `initrc` (isn't this a lot for something that should be following "do one thing well"?),
+- bootup is always driven by `init` (which is generally executed from memory as file systems are not yet mounted at boot time), which does a number of things including mounting the initial filesystems, `wait`ing for zombie processes without parents whom should wait for them, and starting other daemons/services *sequentially* via `initrc` (isn't this a lot for something that should be following "do one thing well"?),
 - `cron` would execute commands at a time in the future, optionally on a repetitive schedule,
-- `update` (to periodically write out file-system superblocks),
+- `update` periodically writes out file-system superblocks,
-- [`getty`](https://en.wikipedia.org/wiki/Getty_(Unix)) to provide terminal services (input/output) and is part of the traditional `init`$\to$`getty`$\to$`login`$\to$`shell` sequence, and
+- [`getty`](https://en.wikipedia.org/wiki/Getty_(Unix)) provides terminal services (input/output) and is part of the traditional `init`$\to$`getty`$\to$`login`$\to$`shell` sequence, and
-- `telnetd` and `sshd` to provide their corresponding remote terminals, and
+- `telnetd` and `sshd` to provide their corresponding remote terminals.

-- Linux has added a few on its own:
+Linux has added a few on its own including:

-	- [`udev`](https://opensource.com/article/18/11/udev) enables dynamic device management -- for example how does the system know which driver, and which `/dev/*` entry to use for a thumb drive -- and
+- [`udev`](https://opensource.com/article/18/11/udev) which enables dynamic device management -- for example answer how does the system know which driver, and which `/dev/*` entry to use for a thumb drive, and
-	- the Network Manager to determine which wireless AP or wired connection to use
+- the Network Manager that determines which wireless AP or wired connection to use.

 At some point, it became apparent that running every network service on a system was a bad idea, and that they should instead potentially be started only when they were requested.
-Thus, `inetd` was created to understand which programs should reply to network requests on different ports, and will `fork`/`exec` the new service.
+Thus, `inetd` was created to understand which programs should reply to network requests on different ports, and to `fork`/`exec` the new service on demand.
 This was essentially a service who job was to define the semantics around starting and executing other services!
 Taking this idea to its logical conclusion, [`systemd`](https://lwn.net/Articles/777595/) is a complete rethink of [pid `1`](http://0pointer.de/blog/projects/systemd.html) (traditionally `init`) and is in some sense `inetd` for local services as well.
 It is highly influenced by OSX's [launchd](https://www.youtube.com/watch?v=SjrtySM9Dns).